evilpegasus/Resume/README.md

 This is the my résumé, written in LaTex.
 Feel free to copy the format.

 ## Credit
 The original creator of this format is [Trey Hunner](https://github.com/treyhunner).
-See his source code [here](https://github.com/treyhunner/resume).
+His source code is [here](https://github.com/treyhunner/resume).
 I have made some minor modifications.